 Who should submit a request to walk form:

-Graduates who wish to walk in a graduation ceremony one semester/term either before or after their declared graduation date must submit a Request to Walk Form.
+- Graduates who wish to walk in the McKay School convocation ceremony in the academic year before their declared graduation date must submit a Request to Walk form.

-Graduates from another college who will be walking with a spouse or other family member from the School of Education must submit a Request to Walk form on or before April 21st.
+- Graduates from another college who wish to walk with a spouse or other immediate family member from the School of Education must submit a Request to Walk form on or before April 21st.
 (Non-McKay School graduates will not have their names printed in the convocation program)

-- Please bring the completed form to the Education Advisement Center in Room 350 of the David O. McKay Building (MCKB) or email the form to email@example.com A hard copy of the Request to Walk Form is available in this office.
+- Please bring the completed form to the Education Advisement Center in Room 350 of the David O. McKay Building (MCKB) or email the form to email@example.com A hard copy of the Request to Walk Form is available in 350 MCKB as well.

 Instructions for Lining Up